bgamari/ghc-wiki-import/status/october06.md

 - Andy Gill implemented the **Haskell Program Coverage** option (**-fhpc**) for GHC, which is solid enough to be used to test coverage in GHC itself.
 (It turns out that the GHC testsuite gives remarkably good coverage over GHC already.)

-We are now working on lots of new stuff that isn't yet in GHC HEAD, but will end up there if all goes well, and then become a part of GHC 6.8:
+We are now working on lots of new stuff that isn't yet in GHC HEAD but will end up there if all goes well and then become a part of GHC 6.8:

 - Roman Leshchinskiy has been hard at work developing libraries that support **data-parallel computation** in GHC.
-It's not quite ready for public consumption, but you can peek at what is going on by looking at the Haskell Wiki: [ http://haskell.org/haskellwiki/GHC/Data\_Parallel\_Haskell](http://haskell.org/haskellwiki/GHC/Data_Parallel_Haskell)  Background material here: [ http://www.cse.unsw.edu.au/\~chak/papers/CKLP01.html](http://www.cse.unsw.edu.au/~chak/papers/CKLP01.html).
+It's not quite ready for public consumption but you can peek at what is going on by looking at the Haskell Wiki: [ http://haskell.org/haskellwiki/GHC/Data\_Parallel\_Haskell](http://haskell.org/haskellwiki/GHC/Data_Parallel_Haskell)  Background material here: [ http://www.cse.unsw.edu.au/\~chak/papers/CKLP01.html](http://www.cse.unsw.edu.au/~chak/papers/CKLP01.html).
 We hope to release a first iteration of our **data-parallel extensions** before Christmas.